micro-community/development/planning/specs/mvp/mvp.md

 # MVP

-The MVP is a cloud (k8s) based managed micro platform.
-Interaction is focused around the CLI with only a minimal web presence for taking payments.
+The MVP is Micro as a Service.
+A cloud native development platform built on k8s in the cloud.
+Interaction is primarily CLI driven with only a minimal web presence for taking payments.

 ## CLI commands
 The CLI commands supported in the MVP are defined in [cli.md](cli.md).